hendriagustino/MHC-frontend-test/README.md

 - The admin can then view a list of Personnel in the Personnel Manager and delete / view more / create more.
 Same goes for all the other managers.

 # Installation Instructions
-## REQUIREMENTS

-For development, you will need to install `Node.js` on your environment.

-#### Node installation on OS X

-1. Open the Terminal App and type brew install node.
-2. Wait while Homebrew helps you download and install all the needed files for you to use.

-After installing, you can check whether Node.js has been installed by typing `node-v` in terminal.
-Also to see if NPM is installed already, by typing `npm -v`

-#### Node installation on Linux

-On terminal, type in :
-`sudo apt-get install nodejs`

-#### Node installation on Windows

-Go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and follow all the steps to download.

-## INSTALL

-`$ git clone git@github.com:hendriagustino/mhc-frontend-test.git`,
-`$ cd mhc-frontend-test`,
-`$ npm install`

-# START

-`$ npm start`

-# Installation Instructions
 ## First when running the application, we will be directed to the login form / authentication page
 ![login_form.png](images/login_form.png)